French

 Study Abroad

 It is highly recommended that students take advantage of the Education Abroad Program in France.
-For more information and other study opportunities abroad, contact the International Programs Office, Classroom Unit Bldg., Room 105.
+For more information and other study opportunities abroad, contact the International Programs Office, Classroom Unit Bldg., Room 103.
 Tel.
-831-459-2858 or visit their website: http://oie.ucsc.edu.
+831-459-2858 or visit the website: https://studyabroad.ucsc.edu

 Back to Top